 - A lump or thickening on the skin lining the inside of the mouth.

 - Chronic sore throat or hoarseness.
 Difficulty in chewing or swallowing.

 We would recommend performing an oral cancer self-examination monthly and remember that your mouth is one of your body’s most important warning systems.
 Do not ignore suspicious lumps or sores.
-Please contact us at Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611so we may help.
+Please contact us at San Luis Obispo Office Phone Number 805-541-5611so we may help.